montopolis/montopolis-slack/README.md

 ## Sending blocks

-You can use the (Block Kit Builder)[https://api.slack.com/tools/block-kit-builder] to design your blocks.
-It should be posted as a PHP array as shown below:
+You can use the [Block Kit Builder](https://api.slack.com/tools/block-kit-builder) to template/lay-out your blocks.
+It should be sent as a PHP array (_not_ JSON) as shown below:

 ```php
 <?php